 5. Personal Statement

-- Send a typewritten essay explaining to the Graduate Admission Committee why you would like to pursue the program of graduate study you have chosen.
+- A personal statement explaining to the Graduate Admission Committee why you would like to pursue the program of graduate study you have chosen.
 Additional information regarding your academic performance, as well as professional experience, may also be included in the supplement.

 6. All Official Transcripts